AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 **New technology + old organisation = expensive old organisation**

 My point was --- simply replacing one piece of old technology with new technology would not lead to better outcomes.
-Re-engineering end-to- end processes, reviewing policies and work practices, and uplifting staff capability was needed to bring about real change.
+Re-engineering end-to-end processes, reviewing policies and work practices, and uplifting staff capability was needed to bring about real change.

 Interestingly, back then, the world “culture” was less used, but no doubt was implicit in the change equation.

 Fast forward to today and I have a new formula: **CC + CT = VC.**

-**Customer centricity plus connected technology (platforms) = value creation**
+**Customer centricity + connected technology (platforms) = value creation**

 I believe it starts and ends with having an obsession with the customer when one is thinking about and designing service delivery outcomes.

-All the research in this space --- across both public and private sectors --- four themes consistently present themselves.
+In all the research in this space --- across both public and private sectors --- four themes consistently present themselves.

 People want their information and service interactions to be: